9.5. Member Functions and Program Organization

 2. Placing just a function prototype inside the class is common when the function contains more than three or four lines of code or a loop.
 When we prototype a function in a class, we write the complete function in a separate source code file (see "Program Organization Summary" below)

-The class version of the add functions seems to be missing the first argument, t1, and all references to it in the body of the function!
+The class version of the add function seems to be missing the first argument, t1, and all references to it in the body of the function!
 How can you add one of anything?
-This is sort of an object-oriented optical illusion - the class version of the add function does have two Time arguments.
+This puzzle is an object-oriented optical illusion - the class version of the add function does have two Time arguments.
 Whenever a program calls a member function, the function is called through or bound to an instance of the class that defines the function, and that object is passed to the function where it becomes the default target of the function's operations.
 The next figure illustrates this important concept.

 Function CallFunction Definition